• Skip to primary navigation

 [Google Scholar Profile]

-Kate Davis is an Associate Professor in the Department of Electrical and Computer Engineering and a TEES Young Faculty Fellow at Texas A&M University.
+Kate Davis is an Associate Professor in the Department of Electrical and Computer Engineering at Texas A&M University.
 She received her Bachelor of Science degree in Electrical Engineering from University of Texas, Austin.
-She has received her Master of Science Degree and Ph.
+She received her Master of Science Degree and Ph.
 D. from the Department of Electrical and Computer Engineering, Power and Energy Systems, University of Illinois Urbana-Champaign.
-She is a Senior Member of IEEE and the faculty advisor of the Texas A&M University Student Chapters of IEEE-PES-PELS-IAS and HKN.
+She is a Senior Member of IEEE, the faculty advisor of the Texas A&M University Student Chapters of IEEE-PES-PELS-IAS and HKN, and a licensed Professional Engineer in the state of Texas.

 Office: WEB 214H, Wisenbaker Engineering Building